Mystic Manor: History

 The Manor's exterior design is inspired by the now-demolished Bradbury Mansion that stood at 147 North Hill Street in Los Angeles' Bunker Hill, designed by Samuel Newsom and Joseph Cather Newsom of the firm Newsom and Newsom, who also designed the still-standing Carson Mansion in Eureka, California.

 The attraction utilises a trackless ride system similar to that used in Pooh's Hunny Hunt.
 It features a musical score by Danny Elfman.
 Continuing the Society of Explorers and Adventurers theme of Tokyo DisneySea, Mystic Manor tells the story of Lord Henry Mystic and his monkey Albert.
 Having recently acquired an enchanted music box, Albert opens the box and brings everything inside the house to life.

 Mystic Manor began previews in April 2013, and was officially opened to the public on May 17, 2013.

+The screenplay partially refers to Jumanji.

 Experience

 Queue and pre-show

 The queue starts at the gate of the manor—a large Victorian mansion in an elaborate Queen Anne architectural style combined with traditional Russian architecture.
-Guests enter from the side of private residence and continue into the building.
+Guests enter from the side of the private residence and continue into the building.
 Inside, guests see a portrait of Lord Henry Mystic and Albert, Henry's adorable pet monkey.
 Other pictures in the queue show how Henry met Albert, rescuing him from a large spider; the ribbon-cutting of Mystic Point in 1896; and an 1899 group portrait of the Society of Explorers and Adventurers (including Harrison Hightower and Shiriki Utundu of Tokyo DisneySea's Tower of Terror and a separate portrait of Danny Elfman who composed a Musical Score for the ride).
 Guests enter a pre-show area where they watch a slide show narrated by Henry Mystic.
 He gives a short speech about the exhibition rooms and his latest collections, emphasizing an enchanted music box which may possess magical properties.
 When Henry Mystic mentions the music box, Albert appears and expresses interest in it.
-After the presentation, guests enter the loading area and board the Mystic Magneto—Electric carriage Henry Mystic invented to take guests on a tour of the museum.
+After the presentation, guests enter the loading area and board the Mystic Magneto.
+Electric carriage Henry Mystic invented to take guests on a tour of the museum.